-Of course, if you are driving into the area for your cruise, then you need somewhere to park your car.
+Headed on a cruise from Tampa Bay?
+If you are driving into the area for your trip, then of course you need somewhere to park your car.

-Parking at the Port of Tampa gives you plenty of options.
-Whether you want to park right at your ship and pay a little more, or save some serious cash by parking a little further away (and taking a free shuttle), you’re covered.
-Best of all, Tampa has several options that compete and run parking specials, so your rate may even be lower than what we have here.
+The good news is that you have plenty of parking options.
+Whether you want to park right at your ship and pay a little more — or save some serious cash by parking a little further away (and taking a free shuttle) — you’re covered.

 The port also offers valet parking, which is a good idea for those who have issue walking or simply don’t want to deal with parking themselves.
 The rate is the same $15 per day, but there is also a $20 convenience fee for a total of $125 for a 7-day cruise.

 Parking for oversized vehicles (RVs, etc.) is $30 per day.
 The port offers online pre-pay for its lots, which we suggest as it gives you one less thing to worry about once you reach the port.
 However, if you want to pay at the port, they accept cash, as well as major credit cards (including American Express).